wikimedia/toolhunt/README.md

 ### To start and check the Database

 - `docker-compose exec flask-web python manage.py create_db`
-- `docker exec -it mariadb mariadb --user user -p mydatabase`
+- `docker exec -it mariadb mariadb --user user -p mydatabase` (password: mypassword)
 - From the MariaDB command line: `SHOW TABLES;`

 ## Technologies to be Used